sf-wdi-34/migrations/README.md

 ```

 <details>
-<summary>After generating this, what do we need to run?</summary>
+<summary>After generating this, what command will make the migration take hold on `schema.rb`?</summary>
 `rake db:migrate`
 </details>

-This will also change the file `db/schema.rb` updating it to include the new table structure.
+This will change the file `db/schema.rb` updating it to include the new table structure.

 Afterwards you should commit your changes before moving on to work with this table.